Klondike offers an intimate look at the war on Donbas through the lens of a struggling Ukrainian couple.

 Despite Klondike’s flaws, it is a still an important film about the devastating impact the ongoing Ukrainian-Russo war has on innocent civilians.
 It showcases female strength in times of unprecedented adversity and shines a light on all the Ukrainian mothers who must do what they can to protect their children.

-Klondike premiered at the 2022 BFI London Film Festival on October 5, 2022.
+Klondike premiered at the 2022 BFI London Film Festival on October 5, 2022, and will be released in select US theaters on August 4, 2023.